LinoyValko/pneumonia-xray-detection/README.md

-# פמקוצםמןש גקאקבאןםמ כרםצ ביקדא ס-רשט ןצשעקד # Pneumonia Detection from Chest X-ray Images
+# Pneumonia Detection from Chest X-ray Images

 This project applies deep learning techniques to classify chest X-ray images as Pneumonia or Normal, using a Convolutional Neural Network (CNN).
 It was developed as part of an academic assignment in a Deep Learning course.